MSc Finance and Wealth Management* – Bloomsbury Institute London

 Portfolio 60%

-Corporate Finance & Business Strategy
+Corporate Finance and Business Strategy

 Finance managers require skills in leadership and management, project management, investment, financing, and dividend policy in order to make informed decisions.
 This module offers students the background knowledge required in order to understand firms’ financial management, long-term investment, and working capital management, which will help students to understand financial decision-making in enterprises.